UW-MLGEO/MLGEO2022_sangsong/ml-sogos/README.md

                 gi_659                          L3 dataset gridded on isopycnals
                 df_659                          Flattened dataframe for variable operations

-Two phases of processing were developed externally in MATLAB.
+Two post-processing steps were developed externally in MATLAB and modified for gliders:
 1. Oxygen optode time response correction (Adapted from Yui Takeshita, MBARI)
 2. ESPER (Courtesy of Brendan Carter [Link to Github])